|Position in department||On leave all year

 - Sept 2007.
 New Lecturer Start-up Fund, University of Essex, £10,000

-We support applications for external or personal postdoctoral fellowships (e.g. EMBO, HFSP, Marie Curie or government funded).
+We support applications for external or personal postdoctoral fellowships (e.g. EMBO, HFSP, Marie Curie or government funded) as well as applications from students intending to self-fund their PhD.
 Please contact Jody Mason for informal discussions.